2XG-DEV/GPT-3WebByDesign/README.md

+# Description

+- Reusable React functional components
+- Logical and Organized file and folder structure
+- Advanced CSS properties like Flexbox and Grid
+- CSS BEM Model
+- Soft and pleasant animations , complex gradients
+- Media queries for responsiveness covering almost all devices
+- Working Application hosted using firebase at : https://gpt3-3ec6c.web.app/

+This is a design created by ARShakir : https://www.figma.com/file/lz9lLpFHMxHm2odnwM3R0z/gpt3?node-id=0%3A1

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).